-The benefits are that other people will want to learn from your success, so that they can implement these methods in their own business plans.
-It’s experience worth paying for.
+The benefits are that other people will want to learn from your success so that they can implement these methods in their own business plans.
+It’s an experience worth paying for.

 After you use one of the above twelve methods to build rapport with your audience you may begin to see other methods too.
 Ideally, you’ll want to try something a little bit different each week.
 Keep your social media, blog, website, or business exciting, and your potential and existing customers will keep on returning to find out what new and exciting topics you have for them today.